rusne/lma-data-pipeline/QUESTIONS.md

 8. What can we do with afgiftemeldingen? --> LMA MEETING

-9. What is the min and max value that can be reported / transported per vracht & afmelding? --> LMA MEETING
+9. What is the min and max value that can be reported / transported per vracht & afmelding? --> 1kg < gewicht/aantal_vrachten < 30t

 10. Which geolocator can we use?